addisonchan/my-todo-list-frontend/README.md

 There are some commands for development:

-- Run frontend by pointing the the Swagger mock service:
+- Run frontend by pointing to the Swagger mock service:
 `npm run dev`
 - Unit Test:
 `npm run test`